SarahDino/Meta_Database_Engineer_Professional_Certificate_Journey/README.md

 9- Coding Interview Preparation <br>
 <br>
 I will be bosting my notes and any solved labs or project here <br>
-✨thank you and which me luck :)✨
+✨thank you and wish me luck :)✨